-A 2017 study from the University of Illinois had surprising results: endurance exercise alone can make positive changes to gut composition, producing short-chain fatty acids crucial to colon health and energy production.
+A 2017 study from the University of Illinois had surprising results: endurance exercise alone can make positive changes to the gut composition, producing short-chain fatty acids crucial to colon health and energy production.

 Fermented foods are what your diet’s missing.
-When you’re shopping, go for the Ks: kefir, kombucha and kimchi will all fill your gut with healthy bacteria that promote digestion and help gut health – aim for at least one portion a day.
+When you’re shopping, go for the Ks: kefir, kombucha, and kimchi will all fill your gut with healthy bacteria that promote digestion and help gut health – aim for at least one portion a day.

 A 2015 study found that yoga and meditation induced genetic changes in the body that aided gut health in volunteers.
 Too much hassle?
-At least try to eat stress-free: avoid TV, phones and awkward conversations.
+At least try to eat stress-free: avoid TV, phones, and awkward conversations.